grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 User Authentication with PAM + Cyrus SASL
 -------------

 The first thing to do once Postfix is running is to prevent people from anonymously sending mail.
 SASL is the standard that Postfix will use to provide user authentication.
-There are two SASL implementations that are support by Postfix on Ubuntu by default, Dovecot and Cyrus.
+There are two SASL implementations that are supported by Postfix on Ubuntu by default, Dovecot and Cyrus.
 I will be setting up Cyrus SASL and configuring PAM to use a userdatabase in this section.
 PAM (Pluggable Authentication Modules) provides dynamic authentication support for Linux systems.

 First, PAM needs to be set up to handle SMTP authorization requests